Monday, November 30, 2009

 2 sweet green pepper cleaned from seeds and halved

-2 turnips,peeled and quartered
+2 turnips, peeled and quartered

 2 potatoes, peeled and cut in two-three pieces

-Put meat in 3 liters of cold water, and bring to boil over high heat, scoop out all the foam, and reduce the heat, let it simmer for at least an hour.
-Time by time, check on a soup and scoop out the foam(if you do so. your soup will be clear in color).
+Put meat in 2,5 liters of cold water, and bring to boil over high heat, scoop out all the foam, and reduce the heat.
+Let it simmer for at least 1,5 hour.
+Time by time, check on a soup and scoop out any foam (if you do so, your soup will have clean and beautiful color).
 Put all the vegetables, again bring soup to boil and again scoop out the foam.
-Let it simmer for 1.5 hours, don't forget gradually stirring it.
+Let it simmer for 1 hour.
+Gradually stir the soup.
 At the end, take out the whole onions and green pepper.
-Set aside or just chop them and put in your soup to make it thicker.
+Set aside or just chop them and put into your soup to make it thicker.
 At the end, add bay leafs, salt and cumin seeds, and let it simmer for another 10 min.
-Serve in individual bowls, sprinkling some fresh ground pepper and add fresh chopped coriander.
-Yummy:)

 Yoqimli ishtaha!!!
 (Bon appetite in Uzbek)